The category of ordered Bratteli diagrams: The Category of Ordered Bratteli Diagrams

+Note that, properly ordered Bratteli diagrams (in the sense of the preceding definition) are called essentially simple in \cite{hps92, dhs99, Du10}.
+We use the now standard term ``properly ordered" (see, e.g., \cite{BK16}).

 Let us define the category of ordered Bratteli diagrams.
-Just as in the construction of the category of Bratteli diagrams in Section~2, we need a notion of premorphism before considering the final notion of morphism (to be called ordered morphism in the sequel) in this category.
-Denote by $\mathbf{OBD}$ the class of all ordered Bratteli diagrams. \begin{definition}[cf.~Definition~\ref{defprebd}] Let $B=(V,E,\geq)$ and $C=(W,S,\geq)$ be ordered Bratteli diagrams.
-By an (\emph{ordered}) \emph{premorphism} $f: B\to C$ we mean a triple $(F, (f_{n})_{n=0}^{\infty},\geq )$ where $(F, (f_{n})_{n=0}^{\infty})$ is a premorphism according to Definition~\ref{defprebd}, and $\geq$ is a partial order on $F$ such that:
+We need a notion of (ordered) premorphism before considering the final notion of morphism.
+Denote by $\mathbf{OBD}$ the class of all ordered Bratteli diagrams.